-Core courses required for the MS nutrition program (non-thesis) include: NTRI 7530, STAT 7000 or ERMA 7300, NTRI 7500, NTRI 7510, NTRI 7520, NTRI 7850, NTRI 7980 (4 - 6 credits), and Electives.
-Electives taken should include at least 2 of the following courses: NTRI 8970 Advanced Topics in Nutrition and Food Science (3) if offered and if not taken as part of the undergraduate program NTRI 6020 Medical Nutrition 1 (3); 6030 Medical Nutrition II (3); NTRI 6560 Nutrition and Food Services Management (4); NTRI 6820 Nutrition in the Life Cycle (3).
+Electives taken (for both thesis/non-thesis options) should include at least 2 of the following courses, if offered and not taken as part of the undergraduate program: NTRI 8970 Advanced Topics in Nutrition and Food Science; NTRI 6820 Nutrition in the Life Cycle; NTRI 6100 Nutrition in Disease Prevention, NTRI 6020 Medical Nutrition 1; 6030 Medical Nutrition II; or NTRI 6560 Nutrition and Food Services Management.
 A core course and/or required elective(s) may be substituted with an approved graduate course if an equivalent course was taken as part of an undergraduate degree program.